 J Lyons & Co came on site in 1931 and was located at the bottom of the Car Park/Single Storey building.
 They set up a wholesale tea distribution business in Bristol, Tea was dispatched to places “such as Liskeard, Banbury, Cardiff, Llanelly, Penzance and Hereford”.
 The business ceased trading in 1962 but apparently there was an attached Bakery, which was set up in 1930s and continued trading after 1962.
 (Source: https://www.flickr.com/photos/brizzlebornandbred/32707461202/in/album-72157604873961368/ )

 The Old Library Business Centre, Trinity Road, St Philips

 Previously known as the St Philips Public Library and also as the St Philips Free Library

-The Library was built in 1896 in a Jacobethan style and was named the St Philips Public Library.
-It was designed by William Venn Gough and it still has the original name on the top of the building.
+The Library was built in 1896 in a Jacobethan style and was named the: St Philips Public Library.
+It was designed by William Venn Gough and it still has its original name on the top of the building.
 It closed as a public library on 28 November 2012.
 (Source: https://en.wikipedia.org/wiki/Trinity_Road_Library,_Bristol )

 We’ve found a couple of old pictures of the Library in all its glory back in the 1900’s……